BiEchi/Simple-BERT-RoBERTa-Pretrain/README.md

-# 🔥 RoBERTa Pre-training from Scratch
+# 🔥 Simple RoBERTa Pre-training from Scratch

 HuggingFace reproduction of the BERT/RoBERTa pretraining from scratch, with memory optimization using DeepSpeed and BF16.
 Our implementation takes 4 days on 2*8 NVIDIA ADA-arch GPUs.
+You just need a script to run the whole pretraining.

 ## Environment Setup